Driving the amazing BP Highway in Nepal

 How long is the BP Highway?

-The road, also known as H06 road and Banepa Bardibas Highway, is 158 km (98 mi) long, stretching from Dhulikhel (30 kms east of Kathmandu) to Bardibas (where it meets the East West Highway).
+The road, also known as H06 road and Banepa Bardibas Highway, is 158 km (98 mi) long, stretching from Dhulikhel (30 km east of Kathmandu) to Bardibas (where it meets the East West Highway).
 It’s totally paved.
-It is named after the former leader of Nepal, Bishweshwar Prasad Koirala.

 Is the BP Highway worth it?

-The road links the Kathmandu Valley with the Eastern Terai region passing through many rivers, hills and valleys.
+The road links the Kathmandu Valley with the Eastern Terai region passing through many rivers, hills, and valleys.
 This is a remarkable road trip.
-Remember to bring your camera.
 The highway offers an interesting and enticing drive with beautiful and picturesque bends.
 Various points on the road provide great vantage points to look at the majestic mountains and admire their beauty.

 Is the BP Highway dangerous?

 The road is risky, locals warn.
-It is in good conditions but narrow with too many curves and sharp hairpin turns.
-At few points it hardly accommodates two crossing vehicles.
-Public vehicles having more than 18 seats have been prohibited for operation along the road.
+It is in good condition but narrow with too many curves and sharp hairpin turns.
+At few points, it hardly accommodates two crossing vehicles.
+Public vehicles with more than 18 seats have been prohibited for operation along the road.
 In the lack of speed control, accidents have become casual.
-Drivers don't consider the risk factors and enticed with the sleek road they drive at high speed.
-The road is vulnerable to floods from local streams, earthquakes and landslips.
-Several bridges along the 160 km long BP Highway have fallen into disrepair, damaged by floods, landslides and soil erosion.
+Drivers don't consider the risk factors and are enticed by the sleek road to drive at high speed.
+The road is vulnerable to floods from local streams, earthquakes, and landslips.
+Several bridges along the 160 km long BP Highway have fallen into disrepair, damaged by floods, landslides, and soil erosion.

 Road suggested by: Jorge Manuel Gómez Sánchez